-Help desk solutions vary in functionality, pricing, and underlying technology.
-We’ve created this buyers’ guide to assist potential purchasers determine which help desk ticketing software best fits their needs.
+Help desk software solutions vary in functionality, pricing and underlying technology.
+We’ve created this buyer’s guide to assist potential purchasers in determining which help desk software best fits their needs.
 Here’s what we’ll cover:

 Traditionally, the term “help desk” has generated some confusion since it can refer to two different types of support organizations: teams that serve external customers (consumers or businesses that have purchased goods or services from your company), and teams that serve internal customers (employees).

 We describe these two use cases in greater detail later in the “Help Desk Software Landscape” section of this guide.
-But in either instance, help desk management software stores customer information in a searchable database, tracks interactions, and automates the issue resolution process using a trouble ticketing system.
+But in either instance, help desk management software stores customer information in a searchable database, tracks interactions and automates the issue resolution process using an issue tracking system.
 This core functionality increases efficiency and organization.

 Tickets are associated with customer profiles, which include the customer’s contact information and potentially purchase history or assets.
 This allows agents to see a customer’s entire interaction history.

-Some systems allow users to link incidents by issue type, so responders can refer back to a resolved ticket when they encounter a similar problem.
+Some systems allow users to link incidents by issue type, so responders can refer back to a resolved issue when they encounter a similar problem.

 Imagine an employee clicks on a Malware-infected link in an email.
 The virus attacks their computer and systematically copies and erases all their files.
 But it gets worse.

 That email was sent to everyone in the company.
 While IT scrambles to take calls, employees continue to open infected emails, sensitive company data is exposed and work time is lost while employees wait for help.
-Without trouble ticket software--or an army of IT staffers--this problem could take a millennium to untangle.
+Without the right software—or an army of IT staffers—this problem could take a millennium to untangle.

 Instead, the IT responder could create a digital trouble ticket when the first call came in.
 As he or she figured out the solution or escalated it to the appropriate team, they could record that information in the knowledge base.
 Then for every subsequent call, the service desk would have the answer ready and waiting to respond with a template email.